-This tip describes how to determine the current disk usage on remote machines running VShell 3.8 for Windows or newer.
+This tip describes how to determine the current disk usage on remote machines running VShell for Windows.
 This benefits the system administrator who needs an easy way to monitor drive space on remote systems without physically visiting each machine.

-Scanning disk usage uses the VRALib COM interface, version 6.7 or newer.
+Scanning disk usage uses the VRALib COM interface.
 The VRALib API allows scripting of SSH2 connections and can provide remote drive information through the FileSystemObject when connected to VShell 3.8 or newer.
-VRALib is included with the Windows versions of the VShell and ClientPack products.
+VRALib is included with the Windows versions of VShell and SecureCRT®.

 VShell 3.8 or newer versions have added support for drive enumeration via the firstname.lastname@example.org SFTP extension.
 This allows VShell to return information about all drives on the remote system, including fixed drives, CD-ROM drives, removable drives, and network drives.
 The drive path and letter, drive type, file system type, total size, and free space can be determined for each of the drives.

 The example Visual Basic script in the link below shows how to use VRALib to gather and report the disk usage for all fixed drives on a remote machine.
 The script takes optional command-line arguments for hostname, port, username, and password.
 Alternatively, the default connection parameters can be specified from within the script.
 The script will print the drive path, filesystem, total size, free space, and the calculated percentage of free space for all fixed drives on the remote system.